herrj636/data-structures/final-assignment-2/README.md

 By working in this project I learned that DynamoDB IS HARD.
 I wasn't able to access my database beyond a query that pulled one of the data points.
 It was time consuming to try to learn the language and the documentation available wasn't very helpful nor accurate.

 From all three final assignments, this one was the most frustrating one.
 Not only because of the difficulty behind learning this NoSQL language, but because it was the data that I was more curious about.
 As I mentioned above, I was keeping a record of how much alcoholic drinks I consume in a month.
-From the **[data](https://github.com/herrj636/data-structures/blob/master/final-assignment-2/data.json)**,
+From the **[data](https://github.com/herrj636/data-structures/blob/master/final-assignment-2/data.json)** I gathered, I found that I drank a total of 58 drinks in a month, as well as other metadata such as location, price, liquor, drink and date.